warriorgraph/airbrake-docs/jekyll/_docs/airbrake-faq/security.md

 Airbrake also maintains GDPR compliance.
 For our EU customers we offer a Data Protection Addendum available by contacintg <a href="mailto:privacy@airbrake.io?subject=GDPR Data Protection Addendum">privacy@airbrake.io</a>.

 Airbrake is currently preparing for a [SOC 2 Type 2 Audit](https://www.aicpa.org/interestareas/frc/assuranceadvisoryservices/aicpasoc2report.html).

+## What about PCI DSS?
+Airbrake's payment and card information is handled by [Stripe](https://stripe.com/docs/security) a certified [PCI Level 1 Service Provider](http://www.visa.com/splisting/searchGrsp.do?companyNameCriteria=stripe,%20inc).
+Stripe has been audited by an independent PCI Qualified Security Assessor (QSA) and is certified PCI DSS compliant.

+When accepting payments Airbrake does so in a PCI compliant manner.
+Our PCI SAQ is available by <a href="mailto:support@airbrake.io?subject=PCI SAQ">contacting support<a/>.

 ## Vulnerability or security disclosure